cyristo/dataoutdoor/README.md

 ## How to install ?
 1. Donwload the distrib directory
-2. Rename dataoutdoor.version.jar-with-dependencies.zip to rename dataoutdoor.version.jar-with-dependencies.jar
+2. Rename dataoutdoor.version.jar-with-dependencies.zip to dataoutdoor.version.jar-with-dependencies.jar
 3. Launch Data Outdoor server : java -jar dataoutdoor.version.jar-with-dependencies.jar

 Once you're done, you can get the picture by playing with the embeded example :